contao/docs/docs/dev/internals/contao-manager-api.md

 If you are in control of the webserver where Contao Manager is running, and you can make sure you don't run into the mentioned issue, using the standardized `Authentication` header is the preferred way.
-If you need to support any Contao Manager on any unknown host, the best approach is to use the `Contao-Manager-Auth` header which will simply be ignored by Apache.
+If you need to support any Contao Manager on any unknown host, the best approach is to use the `Contao-Manager-Auth` header which will be ignored by Apache.

 [API]: https://docs.contao.org/books/manager/api/